Skip to main content

 Practical Tips for Renting in Hang Dong

-Third, check your internet before committing.
-Most estates have fiber optic from AIS or 3BB, but standalone houses outside of developments might still rely on slower connections.
-If you work remotely, test the speed during your viewing.
+Second, check the internet situation before signing anything.
+Fiber coverage from AIS and 3BB has improved dramatically in Hang Dong over the past few years, but some of the more rural pockets still rely on slower connections.
+If you work remotely, run a speed test at the property.
 Do not just take the landlord's word for it.

-Who Should Rent in Hang Dong (And Who Should Not)
+Who Should (and Should Not) Rent in Hang Dong